arx-research/ers-docs/pages/scripts/create-project.md

 ```
 Replace the stand-in private keys (pulled from Hardhat) with the private key you wish to use.
 Make sure that you are using the correct private key for the __network__ you are deploying to.

+If you wish to add rich metadata to your chips -- a name, description, images, etc. -- then the script can read from input data to do this.
+See `Defining Script Inputs` below for more information on how to set up a CSV file which references local content that you want to associate with chips.
+In turn, you will be prompted to scan each chip associated with this data.

+The CSV data can also be used to input existing developer proofs which have already been captured by some other means (saving you from having to tap each chip again to collect this information).

 ## Usage
 Arguments:
 `network`: The network you want to interact with (defaults to `hardhat`)